 Choline: The higher your fat intake, the more choline your liver needs to process it all.
 Choline is most abundant in animal foods that you aren’t eating, like liver and egg yolks.
 A good vegan source of choline is sunflower lecithin.

-Taurine: Taurine is similar to carnosine—though it’s not essential (we make it, just probably not enough), it appears only in animal foods and plays a major yet under-appreciated role in preventing death and disease.
-Easy supplement.
+Taurine: Taurine is similar to carnosine—though it’s not essential (we make it, just probably not enough), it appears only in animal foods and plays a major yet under-appreciated role in preventing death and disease.6

-Algal oil: Since you can’t take fish oil, and you don’t want to rely on inefficient elongation of ALA into the more effective omega-3s DHA and EPA, you should take algal oil.
+Algal oil: Since you can’t take fish oil, and you don’t want to rely on inefficient elongation of ALA into the more effective omega-3s DHA and EPA, you should take algal or krill oil.
 Algae is where most marine life gets its DHA and EPA.
-It’s totally vegan-friendly, and studies show it improves blood lipids and increases blood levels of EPA.
-Here’s one.
+It’s totally vegan-friendly, and studies show it improves blood lipids9 and increases blood levels of EPA.10

 Those are the big things to worry about.
 Once you’ve them all squared away, the rest is easy: just eat delicious whole plant foods.